matkijahenkilo/tsih-robo/README.md

 run the bot on the termiinal with `./luvit main.lua [true]` where the true argument makes the bot load its commands into Discord's server, if nothing is passed then it will not load its commands.

+#### settings.lua

+You can change the bot's prefix within the file and insert as many server ids inside emoticonsServers table as you like in other for tsih-robo send a random custom reaction from a random server of the table.

 ### known issues

 `song.lua` does not work as intended because of discordia-interactions implementation, although there was few times where it worked out flawlessly.
 Further investigation is required.